 It’s important that as entrepreneurs, you should know what’s happening in the backend of your website.
 Study how things work and why it needs to be done a certain way.

-It’s completely understandable if you would rather focus on offline marketing, that’s what we SEO professionals are here for.
+It’s completely understandable if you would rather focus on offline marketing than digital marketing in the Philippines, that’s what we SEO professionals are here for.
 However, take time to understand the basics so you’ll know the value you should be expecting to get.